 These appetizers make you feel as warm and fuzzy as their name suggests.
 This rich take on the classic finger food is a favorite with meat lovers everywhere.
 The caramelized onions add a jazzy touch and feel free to substitute the Chinese mustard with any of your preferred ones.

 This recipe is really easy if you like working with pastry; it might take you longer the first time if you aren’t.
 It gets easier with practice.
 Trust us, it’s worth it!

 - · 2 tablespoons butter

 - · 1 frozen all-butter puff pastry dough

 - · 4 pork hot dogs or beef hot dogs

 - · Chinese hot mustard

 1. Preheat your oven to 375°F. Chop the onion finely.
 Chop the hot dogs into bite-sized pieces.

 Don’t have enough time to play around with pastry?
 Try our Pork with Bbq Sauce Wrapped in Bacon appetizers!

 Why not combine two of everyone’s favorite snacks for a fun snack?
 This pizza-flavored popcorn is sure to bring a smile to your guests’ lips.
-It’s great for movie night, too!
+It’s great for a movie night, too!